zuozhenggh/learning-library/data-management-library/database/Essbase21c/essbase-basic/essbase-basic.md

 1. Login to the Essbase 21c web interface  using the Essbase URL. i.e. http://ip:9000/essbase/jet

-2. On the Applications tab click on “Import” option from the Essbase web interface as shown below.
+2. On the Applications tab click “Import” option in the Essbase web interface as shown below.

     ![](./images/image14_1.png "")

-3. From the Import dialog box, click Catalog.
+3. Click Catalog.

     ![](./images/image14_2.png "")